JacobMcDonnell/st/README.md

 - Compatible with `Xresources` and `pywal` for a dynamic color scheme

-- Default font is the default mono font of your system at size 14pt and uses [symola-free](https://aur.archlinux.org/packages/ttf-symbola-free/)  for emojis
+- Default font is the default mono font of your system at size 14pt and uses `ttf-joypixels`  for emojis

 ## Emojis

 st like many suckless programs will crash at the first sign of an emoji.
-There are two solutions to this, first install [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) or if this doesn't install like how it doesn't for me then install [symola-free](https://aur.archlinux.org/packages/ttf-symbola-free/).
+The solutions to this is to install [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/)